 The definition of business-to-consumer sales refers to a sales model in which business target individual consumers.
-Examples of B2C sales reps would be a sales reps selling cars, gym memberships, or stereo systems.
-While some B2C goods are at a high price point (real estate, cars, boats, etc.) the majority of B2C goods are at lower price points with only one or two decision makers.
+Examples of B2C sales reps would be sales reps selling cars, gym memberships, or stereo systems.
+While some B2C goods are at a high price point (real estate, cars, boats, etc.) the majority of B2C goods are at lower price points with only one or two decision-makers.
 As such, the typical B2C sales cycle has a much shorter sales cycle than the typical business-to-business (B2B) sales cycle.

 B2C sales can refer to any sales process that sells directly to consumers though it tends to refer specifically to retail sales.
 This can include brick-and-mortar establishments such as Gap or Urban Outfitters.
-It can also include e-commerce sites such as Zappos, which sells shoes online.
+It can also include e-commerce sites such as Zappos, which sells shoes and apparel online.

 As reported by the Census Bureau non-store companies account for 72.4% of all B2C retail.
 Some other major participants and their shares were Motor Vehicle and Parts Dealers, Sporting Goods, Book, Hobby, and Music Stores, Electronics and Appliance Stores, Clothing and Clothing Accessories Stores, and Building Materials